mfdeakin/adaptive_predicates/README.md

 For example, 435.75 might be represented as (430.0 + 5.0 + 0.75), or as (195.0 - 200.0 + 195.0 + 200.75 - 55.0)
-Then, results are computed exactly by appending the necessary values to the series Addition and subtraction are straight-forward, they just append the operand to the series Multiplication computes the exact product of every pair in the two series being multiplied and creates a new series from the result
+Then, results are computed exactly by appending the necessary values to the series Addition and subtraction are straight-forward, they just append the operand to the series Multiplication computes the exact product of every pair in the two series being multiplied and creates a new series from the result.
 For example, (30.0 + 2.0) * (10.0 + 0.5) = (30.0 * 10.0 + 30.0 * 0.5 + 2.0 * 10.0 + 2.0 * 0.5),
-which might expand to (300.0 + 10.0 + 5.0 + 20.0 + 1.0)
+which might expand to (300.0 + 10.0 + 5.0 + 20.0 + 1.0).
 Division can't currently be computed exactly; but todo in the future, it will be handled by rewriting the expression in terms of multiplications.

 This method is only performant for small expressions; for larger expressions, implementations using arbitrary precision floats like MPFR will be faster due to asymptotic complexity of multiplication (though supporting the full range of doubles may be challenging)